• Welcome

 Jack was so stressed that he refused to eat and drink.

-kind people like you, this retired racehorse got a second chance at life.
+Because of kind people like you, this retired racehorse got a second chance at life.

 Before: Jack had competed in 94 races and earned hundreds of thousands of dollars for his owner.
 But he took a bad fall during his final year of racing.
 At 11 years old, Jack was destined for the slaughterhouse.
 When he was rescued at an auction in Ohio, he was severely dehydrated and malnourished, and had sores all over his body.